 There may be differences between your version of Spark AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-In this tutorial, you'll learn to add and position a light in an effect, to create the effect of a flashlight shining on someone's face.
+In this tutorial you'll learn to add and position a light in an effect, to create the effect of a flashlight shining on someone's face.

 Download the sample content to follow along.
 If you open the finished effect, you'll see you're going to build an effect that simulates holding a flashlight below a face.

 All projects in Spark AR Studio automatically have 2 lights included in the scene - an ambient light and a directional light.
-This adds a realistic sense of light to your effects, and gives depth to 3D objects.
+This adds a realistic sense of light to your effects and gives depth to 3D objects.

 The directional light can be placed anywhere in the scene.
 It shines on each object from a single direction, which you can change by adjusting its rotation and position.
-You can also change its Intensity and Color.
+You can also change its intensity and color.

 The point light is a sphere-shaped light source.
-The intensity of a point like will depend on how far away it is from an object - the closer it is, the more intense the light will be.
+The intensity of a point light will depend on how far away it is from an object - the closer it is, the more intense the light will be.

 The spot light is a cone-shaped light.
 It's useful for simulating torchlight or a headlight.